I already posted the following in the accepted.com

 I started a private tutoring business about three years ago.
 Originally, it was just a couple of students, but over the past year and a half, it's grown into a pretty respectable business.
 We offer private tutoring services for a huge variety of subjects and exams, including all high school subjects and exams (SAT I, SAT IIs, PSAT, ACT, Regents, APs, etc.), college academic subjects (not ALL of them, mind you, but the most popular ones such as virtually all the sciences, math, English, psychology, history, sociology, ESL, etc.) and many graduate and professional school exams (GRE, LSAT, GMAT, MCAT, etc.).
 I have taken every exam except the GMAT (how ironic, huh?) with a score in the 99th percentile (well, I scored in the 97th percentile on the MCAT, and I scored 790 on the Quantitative and 730 on the Verbal on the GRE -- I'll have to retake those).
 I just have not gotten around to taking the GMAT, but I am almost certain that I would score an 800 on it (it's what I tutor, after all).
 Currently, the operation is still limited to a major city, but I have plans to expand nationally to various other major cities within a year and a half.
 I'm still trying to fine-tune my business model, perfect my training (training other tutors, that is) and marketing/advertising skills, achieve dominance in the market, and get more capital before I venture into the national market.
 My staff numbers fluctuate a little bit, but I have about 6 tutors for the SAT alone, about 4 MCAT tutors, and 8-15 academic subject tutors (they don't all work at the same time).
 In addition, I will be hiring about 3 marketing assistants in the next few weeks to help me really boost my marketing efforts.
 At the moment, I am offering a classroom SAT course (which is a rarity for me, as my focus is one-on-one private tutoring) for the top private high school in the city for 69 students, and I am sure that other high schools will want similiar arrangements once they learn of my success with the school and students.
 My major competitors in the area are Kaplan

-, but I understand their weaknesses, and I am certainly not intimidated by them.
+and Princeton Review, but I understand their weaknesses, and I am certainly not intimidated by them.
 The local Kaplan

 center has been particularly unscrupulous in competing against me, engaging in tactics such as taking down my flyers on college campuses and spreading lies about my personal and work history.
 (I have been in touch with their general counsel, and I hope that they will learn to play fair from now on.)